Store Hours: Open Every Day 7am - 8pm

 The retail business soon showed promise, and we could see a need for more and earlier varieties of apples for the increasing number of customers.
 In 1964, one hundred and fifty acres of land was purchased in Belchertown.
 The higher elevation of this land would help to assure us of an annual crop of quality apples by escaping more of the spring frosts.
 At the same time, several of the Amherst orchards were getting closed in by a booming housing growth in Amherst.
 The land in Belchertown was ideal.
 More land was purchased and was cleared of woods and stone walls.
 Twenty years later there were over 200 acres of dwarf and semi-dwarf apple, peach and pear trees covering the land.

 After the addition/renovation was completed, the two retail roadside stand businesses were combined, and we then had an extensive selection of fresh produce in addition to our own apples, peaches and pears.
-We also added four new and valuable employees from the Bay Road Fruit Stand; Andy Tulenko (now deceased), John and Paul Kosloski and Net Horne (now retired).
+We also added four new and valuable employees from the Bay Road Fruit Stand; Andy Tulenko (now deceased), John (now retired) and Paul Kosloski and Net Horne (now deceased).
 Andy was the key in moving the produce business from Anderson's to Atkins, and was produce manager for several years.
-John is the current produce manager and Paul is assistant manager.
+John is the former produce manager and Paul is assistant produce manager.
 The 1972 renovation gave us room to bake more pies, and we started making the first cider donuts.

 As the orchards in Belchertown produced more, a new storage and packing house was needed.
 This was constructed in 1977 and accommodated 90,000 bushels of apples, the wholesale office and a new cider mill.
 The apples raised by the farm at that time were sold about 80% wholesale and 20% through our retail store.
 Also, the farm was producing over 100,000 gallons of cider in a year.
 Both apples and cider were sold throughout Massachusetts, Connecticut and New York.